Alex-Leontaridis/sequoia/README.md

 - Check the service logs for error messages

 ### Extension Not Working
-- Ensure the service is running on `http://localhost:8002`
+- Ensure the compression service is running on `http://localhost:8002`
 - Check browser console for error messages
 - Verify the extension is loaded in Chrome extensions page
-- Check that you're on a ChatGPT page (chat.openai.com)
+- Check that you're on a supported AI service page (ChatGPT, Claude, Gemini, or Grok)

-### Messages Not Being Logged
+### Messages Not Being Compressed
-- Check if the service is running: `curl http://localhost:8002/health`
+- Check if the compression service is running: `curl http://localhost:8002/health`
-- Look for notifications in the browser
+- Look for compression notifications in the browser
 - Check browser console for network errors
-- Verify the content script is injected on ChatGPT pages
+- Verify the content script is injected on supported AI service pages

 ## License